-The School will report to West Berkshire Local Authority a pupil who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more.
+The School will report to West Berkshire Local Authority a pupil who fails to attend school regularly or has been absent from school without the School's permission for a continuous period of 10 school days or more, and the School will provide West Berkshire Local Authority with the full name and address of all pupils of compulsory school age who have been recorded with code I (illness) and who the school has reasonable grounds to believe will miss 15 days consecutively or cumulatively because of sickness.

 When working with local authority children's services where school absence indicates safeguarding concerns the School will have regard to the DfE guidance 'Working together to improve school attendance: statutory guidance for maintained schools, academies, independent schools and local authorities."
-(February 2024)
+(August 2024) and to the EYFS Statutory Framework for Children aged 0-5 years.